Qiskit/documentation/README.md

 ### CircuitTabs

-This component show tabs with the Composer and the OpenQasm code.
+This component show tabs with the Composer and the OpenQASM code.
 It also shows an Open in Composer link at the bottom.

 ```mdx
 <CircuitTabs name="Bell" qasm={`